Takosaga/Takosaga/README.md

 ---

 ### [Pārtikas cenu salīdzināšanas portāls / Portal for comparing the prices of groceries](https://github.com/Takosaga/groceryprices)

+Challenge: Grocery brochures have sales in Latvia, manually comparing between stores is time consuming.
+Results: We crated a grocery price comparison that used AI for OCR to be stored in a database, to be served with a React front-end interface and python backend.

 Collaborated in the Women in Tech Hackathon 2025 to develop "AkcijuDraugs," a sales grocery price comparison application designed to help consumers make informed purchasing decisions by extracting and analyzing data from various grocery brochures.

 * Strategic Workflow Design: Developing a system to effectively divide tasks among our team members, ensuring efficient collaboration.